MortalityReporting/RavenDocs/docs/source/technicalManual/mdiApi.rst

 need to be supported at the client side if redirections are required by the server.
 More details can be found from https://en.wikipedia.org/wiki/List_of_HTTP_status_codes.

 CMS must check if correct endpoint and search parameters are used if such errors are returned.
+Server also returns error code when there are document level errors.
+In this case *OperationOutcome* could be included in the payload.
+CMS would want to parse the payload as it contains the source of errors.
+For more information about the *OperationOutcome*, see the following section.

-**MDI Document Level Errors**
-For all non 2xx status code, error(s) must be indicated in the response with a *OperationOutcome* resource.
+**MDI Document Level Errors with 2xx HTTP response** For all non 2xx status code, error(s) must be indicated in the response with a *OperationOutcome* resource.

 In *OperationOutcome*, EDRS must be include information what caused the error if the error needs to be fixed by CMS.
-If it’s EDRS that needs to fix the error, it must be indicated so that CMS user(s) can contact EDRS for the error.
+If it’s the EDRS that needs to fix the error, it must be indicated so that CMS user(s) can contact EDRS for the error.
 Below shows an example of *OperationOutcome*.

 .. code-block:: json